 The Bobby Jones Fellowship fittingly recognizes the man for whom it is named: Robert T. Jones, Jr. (1902-1971), a golfer of extraordinary talent and a man of great character and achievement, who inspired all those who came his way or followed his story.
 Jones, called Bob by his friends and Bobby by the world, may have been the greatest natural golfer who ever lived, yet Jones rarely made the game of golf his all-consuming passion.
 More important to him were his family, his friends, and his profession of law, none of which he neglected.

 It is for his human qualities - his intellect, his exemplary courage and grace, and his modesty - that Jones is remembered in the Bobby Jones Fellowship.

 Who can apply?

-The Bobby Jones Fellowship is open to Physics or Electrical and Computer Engineering (ECE) Georgia Tech and St. Andrews students who wish to pursue graduate studies in the selected areas of Physics or ECE.
+The Bobby Jones Fellowship is open to Physics, Electrical and Computer Engineering (ECE), and other qualified majors at Georgia Tech and St. Andrews students who wish to pursue graduate studies in the selected areas of Physics or ECE.
 Students wishing to apply should contact the representative at their respective institutions (see contacts below).

 The winner of this award need not be a golfer, but he/she must be a young person of extraordinary promise and impeccable character, who exudes a willingness to collaborate and connect with faculty and colleagues at the University of St. Andrews and at Georgia Tech.